LANTAU ISLAND

 Cars are not allowed in Discovery Bay and golf buggies are a popular form of transportation

 The town has its own transport system operated by Discovery Bay Transportation with a fleet of fast ferries to Central making it a popular commuting town for expat professionals and its buses serve Tung Chung, Hong Kong International Airport and Sunny Bay MTR Station.
-During October 2008 the transportation company announced it intended applying for substantial fare increases for ferry services and /or reductions in services which has led to demands for its monopoly to be ended.
+Taxis are not allowed into Discovery Bay although a poll of residents in mid-2010 indicated a favourable response to allowing taxis to the public transport interchange.
+No decision has yet been taken as to whether to apply to the Transport Department to allow taxis.
 The town has something of a Californian feel to it and has many western residents.
 If staying in Hong Kong for any length of time is worth a visit if only to experience the quirkiness of the place in comparison to the rest of Hong Kong.
 More information about Discovery Bay can be found here;

 GETTING TO/FROM DISCOVERY BAY –